indie-mirror/4042302-site/content/how.md

 draft: true
 ---

-1. Back up your current site to a subdomain (e.g., `2017.your.site`).
+1. Backup your current site to a subdomain (e.g., `2017.your.site`).

 2. Add a 404 to 302 rule (see below) to your latest version.